Dynamic pricing: Uber

-Uber's surge pricing has also created controversy.
+Uber's surge pricing has also been criticized.
 In 2013, when New York was in the midst of a storm, Uber users saw fares go up eight times the usual fares.
-This incident attracted public backlash from even celebrities, with Salman Rushdie amongst others publicly criticising this move.
+This incident attracted public backlash from public figures, with Salman Rushdie amongst others publicly criticizing this move.

 After this incident, the company started placing caps on how high surge pricing can go during times of emergency, starting in 2015.
 Drivers have been known to hold off on accepting rides in an area until surge pricing forces fares up to a level satisfactory to them.